 “Who’s going to be willing to pay?” she said.
 “You can’t maintain a lawn!”

-The idea of Los Angeles -- much less Bel Air and Beverly Hills -- ripping out its water-sucking lawns and oh-so-thirsty flowers is indeed a shock, especially if installing and maintaining those lawns is your livelihood.
+The idea of Los Angeles – much less Bel Air and Beverly Hills – ripping out its water-sucking lawns and oh-so-thirsty flowers is indeed a shock, especially if installing and maintaining those lawns is your livelihood.
 But consider the context: California is in an extreme drought.
-Snowpack in the state, one measure of how much water will be available this summer, is at an all-time low, at just 5% of normal
+Snowpack in the state, one measure of how much water will be available this summer, is at an all-time low, at just 5% of normal.
+Rivers are running dry, as I found last summer on a three-week trip down the San Joaquin.
+With no water at the surface, farmers are turning below the ground, pumping out groundwater at such an alarming rate that the land actually is sinking.
+In some places, that’s happening at the truly astounding rate of almost 1 foot per year.

 But this is a crisis.
 And the California lawn is a reasonable casualty.